gszecsenyi/articles/README.md

 ### Create and execute the container

 Now the container can be created.
-If the docker image is not available on the local host, the docker client will download it automatically.The size of the image is about 1GB.
+If the docker image is not available on the local host, the docker client will download it automatically.
+The size of the image is about 1GB.

 ```